Ultimate frisbee: North American leagues

 The Los Angeles Organization of Ultimate Teams puts on annual tournaments with thousands of players.

 There have been a small number of children's leagues.
 The largest and first known pre-high school league was started in 1993 by Mary Lowry, Joe Bisignano, and Jeff Jorgenson in Seattle, Washington.
 In 2005, the DiscNW Middle School Spring League had over 450 players on 30 mixed teams.
 Large high school leagues are also becoming common.
 The largest one is the DiscNW High School Spring League.
 It has both mixed and single gender divisions with over 30 teams total.
 The largest adult league is the San Francisco Ultimate League, with 350 teams and over 4000 active members in 2005, located in San Francisco, California.
 The largest per capita is the Madison Ultimate Frisbee association, with an estimated 1.8% of the population of Madison, WI playing in active leagues.
 Dating back to 1977, the Mercer County (New Jersey) Ultimate Disc League is the world's oldest recreational league.
 There are even large leagues with children as young as third grade, an example being the junior division of the SULA ultimate league in Amherst, Massachusetts.

 Many other countries have their own regional and country wide competitions, which are not listed here.

 College teams

 There are over 12,000 student athletes playing on over 700 college ultimate teams in North America, and the number of teams is steadily growing.

 Ultimate Canada operates one main competition for university ultimate teams in Canada: Canadian University Ultimate Championships (CUUC) with six qualifying regional events, one of which is the Canadian Eastern University Ultimate Championships (CEUUC).

 National teams

-There are also national teams participating in international tournament, both field and beach formats.
+There are also national teams participating in international tournaments, in both field and beach formats.

 Yearly or twice-yearly national competitions are held.

 In the US and other countries, the national teams are selected after a tryout process.